Article | REF: BIO9150 V1

 • a response to the issue of sustainable development by transforming waste into raw materials, thus contributing to a process of resource preservation and optimization of resource use.

-Various processes are used to obtain products with varying degrees of added value: cooking in the case of flour, hydrolysis to solubilize proteins, mechanical separation to obtain pulp, centrifugal decantation to extract oil and solubilized proteins, filtration to extract and concentrate molecules of interest, and drying to stabilize the products obtained.
+Various processes are used to obtain products with varying degrees of added value: cooking in the case of fishmeal, hydrolysis to solubilize proteins, mechanical separation to obtain pulp, centrifugal decantation to extract oil and solubilized proteins, filtration to extract and concentrate molecules of interest, and drying to stabilize the products obtained.

 Technological choices depend on the volumes available, the investment required, the content of compounds of interest - which varies widely from one species to another - and market expectations.